OpenSUSE: openSUSE

 The initial stable release from the openSUSE Project, SUSE Linux 10.0, was available for download just before the retail release of SUSE Linux 10.0.
 In addition, Novell discontinued the Personal version, renaming the Professional version to simply "SUSE Linux," and repricing "SUSE Linux" to about the same as the old Personal version.
 In 2006, with version 10.2, the SUSE Linux distribution was officially renamed to openSUSE, as it is pronounced similarly to "open source".
-Until version 13.2, stable fixed releases with separate maintenance streams from SLE were the project's main offering.
+Until version 13.2, stable fixed releases with separate maintenance streams from SLE (SUSE Linux Enterprise) were the project's main offering.
 Since late 2015, openSUSE has been split into two main offerings, Leap, the more conservative fixed release Leap distribution based on SLE, and Tumbleweed, the rolling release distribution focused on integrating the latest stable packages from upstream projects.

 Over the years, SUSE Linux has gone from a status of a distribution with restrictive, delayed publications (2 months of waiting for those who had not bought the box, without ISOs available, but installation available via FTP) and a closed development model to a free distribution model with immediate and free availability for all and transparent and open development.

 On 27 April 2011, Attachmate completed its acquisition of Novell.
 Attachmate split Novell into two autonomous business units, Novell and SUSE.
 Attachmate made no changes to the relationship between SUSE (formerly Novell) and the openSUSE project.
 After the 2014 merger of the Attachmate Group with Micro Focus, SUSE reaffirmed its commitment to openSUSE.

 EQT AB announced their intent to acquire SUSE on 2 July 2018.
 There were no expected changes in the relationship between SUSE and openSUSE.
 This acquisition was the third acquisition of SUSE Linux since the founding of the openSUSE Project and closed on 15 March 2019.